FancyStudioTeam/YAMLCord/docs/reference/optional-fields.md

 ## Difference Between Required and Optional Fields

 - `Required`: These fields must be present in the object.
 If they are not, an error will be returned.
 - `Optional`: These fields can be omitted from the object.
-Optional fields are marked with a `?` at the end of their name.

 ### Practical Example